 Every website needs some images, a page would just look plain and boring without them.
 Images help to break up long passages of text and can often convey an idea more effectively than plain text.

-Images are usually noticed first, perhaps even before any text is read, images should be relevant and confirm to the reader that the page is relevant.
+Images are usually noticed first, even before any text is read, images help to confirm to the reader that the page is relevant.

 Photographs can show real products, scenes and people to give a sense of reality.

-If your photos aren’t perfect, bear in mind they can be edited for a variety of reasons including colour correction, changing the background, cropping and retouching.
+If your photos aren’t perfect, bear in mind they can be edited for a variety of reasons including colour correction, a background change, cropping and retouching.

 Illustrations, Charts and Diagrams